-The gauge height for this event was 178.29 mAHD at the peak of the event (sourced from GBCMA).
-In addition to the recorded gauge heights there was a point recorded at this location from the 2010 recorded level dataset that has a peak at 177.88 mAHD which is stated as have high reliability.
-Unfortunately there is a significant difference between the recorded peak flood level from the gauge and from the levels captured post flood event (0.41 m).
-Additional assessment was required to determine which level was appropriate for use for the calibration.
+The recorded gauge height for this event was 177.88 mAHD at the peak of the event (sourced from GBCMA).
+In addition to the recorded gauge heights there was a point recorded at this location from the 2010 recorded level dataset that also had a peak at 177.88 mAHD which is stated as have high reliability.